Noise and Track Keeping

 We recognise that aircraft can cause disturbance to our neighbours.

-- Departing Aircraft –runway charges that incentivise the use of newer, quieter aircraft, fines for flights that exceed our noise limits, and requirements for departing flights to follow routes that keep aircraft away from densely populated areas.
+- Departing Aircraft –runway charges that encourage the use of newer, quieter aircraft, fines for flights that exceed our noise limits, and requirements for departing flights to follow routes that keep aircraft away from densely populated areas.

 - Arriving aircraft – encouraging airlines to fly along standard approach paths and to fly the aircraft in a way that reduces noise levels heard on the ground.
 This includes “continuous descent approach” procedures which helps keep aircraft as high as possible for longer.